Frequently Asked Questions

 I sometimes receive e-mails asking me what type of music do I listen to.
 To answer, I have very eclectic tastes.
 I love the Psychedelic Rock and the Motown Soul that came out of the 1960s and the modern bands who have drawn from those influences.
 Power Pop, Canto Pop, J-Pop, and K-Pop are Great.
 I like good Bluegrass, Alt Country, and Neofolk.
 I love early Punk, New Wave, and Goth, as I was an active part of that era.
 I have been into Hip Hop since its inception.
 In terms of classical music I particularly appreciate the compositions of Claudio Monteverdi and Bach during his Italian period.
 Plus, I really love EDM.

-Though I am not a big fan of definitions, personally, I now create mostly Trance, Electronica, Ambient, Witch House, Experimental, Psychedelic, and Soundtracks for films.
+Though I am not a big fan of definitions, I personally create mostly Electronica, Trance, Ambient, Witch House, Goa Trance, Experimental, Psychedelic, and Soundtracks for films.

 I have recently been receiving a lot of questions about the early years of my life.
 To answer in brief: I was born in the Hollywood area of Los Angeles, California at a hospitable just off of Sunset Blvd.
 (Interestingly, Paramahansa Yogananada's Self Realization Fellowship was and still is located in very close proximity to the building where I was born).
 My parents were successful career professionals, so they started a family late in their marriage.
 As such, I was an only child.